PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 ## Viewing Configuration Options
-To view the currently set configuration options, use the 1--config-show1 command line argument.
+To view the currently set configuration options, use the `--config-show` command line argument.

     $ phpcs --config-show
     Array